Susan Maria Sica

-Susan Maria Sica (born 22 January 1998) is an Italian épée fencer, competing for Great Britain and the current national champion.
+Susan Maria Sica (born 22 January 1998) is an Italian épée fencer, competing for Great Britain and as of 2024 is the current national champion.
 Her club is S.S.
 Lazio Scherma Ariccia.

 In her first season competing for Great Britain, Sica finished 24th in the World Championships in Budapest, Hungary, losing to Violetta Kolobova.
 In addition, Sica has competed for Great Britain at numerous World Cups, Satellites and European Circuit events.